voucherifyio/voucherify-java-sdk/docs/PromotionsApi.md

     PromotionsApi apiInstance = new PromotionsApi(defaultClient);
     Integer limit = 56; // Integer | Limits the number of objects to be returned.
 The limit can range between 1 and 100 items.
     Integer page = 56; // Integer | Which page of results to return.
-The lowest value is `1`.
+The lowest value is 1.
-    ParameterOrderListAllPromotionStacks order = ParameterOrderListAllPromotionStacks.fromValue("created_at"); // ParameterOrderListAllPromotionStacks | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
+    ParameterOrderListAllPromotionStacks order = ParameterOrderListAllPromotionStacks.fromValue("created_at"); // ParameterOrderListAllPromotionStacks | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
-    ParameterCreatedBeforeAfter createdAt = new ParameterCreatedBeforeAfter(); // ParameterCreatedBeforeAfter | A filter on the list based on the object `created_at` field.
-The value is a dictionary with the following options: `before`, `after`.
-A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
-An example: `[created_at][before]=2017-09-08T13:52:18.227Z`
+    ParameterCreatedBeforeAfter createdAt = new ParameterCreatedBeforeAfter(); // ParameterCreatedBeforeAfter | A filter on the list based on the object created_at field.
+The value is a dictionary with the following options: before, after.
+A date value must be presented in ISO 8601 format (2016-11-16T14:14:31Z or 2016-11-16).
+An example: [created_at][before] 2017-09-08T13:52:18.227Z
-    ParameterUpdatedBeforeAfter updatedAt = new ParameterUpdatedBeforeAfter(); // ParameterUpdatedBeforeAfter | A filter on the list based on the object `updated_at` field.
-The value is a dictionary with the following options: `before`, `after`.
-A date value must be presented in ISO 8601 format (`2016-11-16T14:14:31Z` or `2016-11-16`).
-An example: `[updated_at][before]=2017-09-08T13:52:18.227Z` try {
+    ParameterUpdatedBeforeAfter updatedAt = new ParameterUpdatedBeforeAfter(); // ParameterUpdatedBeforeAfter | A filter on the list based on the object updated_at field.
+The value is a dictionary with the following options: before, after.
+A date value must be presented in ISO 8601 format (2016-11-16T14:14:31Z or 2016-11-16).
+An example: [updated_at][before] 2017-09-08T13:52:18.227Z try {
       PromotionsStacksListResponseBody result = apiInstance.listAllPromotionStacks(limit, page, order, createdAt, updatedAt);
       System.out.println(result);